-Save Water, Save Money
+Save Water, Save Cash

-The average household spends as much as $500 per year on its water and sewer bill.
-By making just a few simple changes to use water more efficiently, you could save about $170 per year.
+The average household spends $500 per year or more on its water and sewer bill.
+By making just a few simple changes to use water more efficiently, you can reduce your use and save cash.
 If all U.S. households installed water-efficient appliances, the country would save more than 3 trillion gallons of water and more than $18 billion dollars per year!
 Also, when we use water more efficiently, we reduce the need for costly water supply infrastructure investments and new wastewater treatment facilities.
 By reducing household water use you can not only help reduce the energy required to supply and treat public water supplies but also can help address climate change.

 Water Efficiency, Human Health, and the Environment